+(b) Pharmaceuticals:

-(b) Pharmaceuticals: Sales of the Company's two pharmaceutical products, RENACIDIN and CLORPACTIN, decreased by \$790,512 (34.1%) for the year ended December 31, 2012 compared with 2011, with RENACIDIN accounting for almost the entire decrease.
-RENACIDIN accounted for approximately 8% of the Company's sales in 2012 compared with 13% in 2011.
-The decrease in sales of the Company's pharmaceutical products in 2011 was due to a decrease in sales of RENACIDIN.
-Although the Company had normal demand for the product, it was unable to fill orders during the second half of 2012 because it could not get product from its supplier.
-The product has been manufactured for the Company under a long-term contract with a major U.S. drug manufacturer that experienced regulatory problems in 2010 that caused it to suspend production from November 2010 until May 2011, and then experienced a production curtailment again beginning in May 2012 and continuing as of the date of this report.
+Sales of the Company's two pharmaceutical products, RENACIDIN and CLORPACTIN, decreased by \$607,654 (39.9%) for the year ended December 31, 2013 compared with 2012, with RENACIDIN accounting for almost the entire decrease.
+RENACIDIN accounted for approximately 3% of the Company's sales in 2013, and 8% of sales in 2012.
+Historically, RENACIDIN sales have been approximately 16-20% of Company sales.
+The decreases in sales of RENACIDIN in both 2012 and 2013 were due to the inability of the Company to fill orders from August 1, 2012 to October 31, 2013 because it could not get product from its supplier.
+The product has been manufactured for the Company under a long-term contract with a major U.S. drug manufacturer that first experienced regulatory and production problems in 2010, which resulted in a curtailment of production.
+It then experienced a second production curtailment in May 2012, which continued until production resumed in September 2013.
 As a result, the Company began to allocate product to its customers beginning in May 2012, and continued to do so until its inventory was depleted on August 1, 2012.
+Sales could not resume until October 31, 2013, shortly after the supplier was able to resume production.
+As a result of the second production curtailment, the Company and its supplier entered into a settlement agreement ("Settlement Agreement"), whereby the supplier agreed to pay the Company \$97,610 per month for each month that the product was not available for sale, with those payments to continue until either deliveries resumed or the contract with the supplier ended on January 20, 2014, whichever came first.
+It also provided for ramp-up payments of \$48,805 for the first two months after the Company started receiving product, and a final payment of \$24,402 for the third month after production resumed.
+The Company believes that these payments compensated the Company for most of the RENACIDIN gross profit the Company lost during this period.
+Further information on the previous production curtailment, as well as an earlier settlement agreement that was entered into in August 2011 as a result of that previous production curtailment, can be found in the Company's Annual Reports on Forms 10-K for 2012 and 2011.

-The supplier has paid the Company \$518,050, which the Company believes covers most of the RENACIDIN profit the Company lost in 2012.
-The Company is hopeful that production will resume and that it will be able to bring in more inventory in the third quarter of 2013.
-The Company will not be continuing with this supplier past January 2014, and is currently working with a new supplier that will produce the product in a new single-dose unit that may increase the Company's revenue from this product in future years.
-The Company hopes to have the new dosage form on the market in the second half of 2014.
+The Company is currently working with a new supplier that will be producing RENACIDIN in a new single-dose unit that the Company anticipates may increase its sales of this product in future years.
+The Company hopes to have the new dosage form on the market in early 2015, subject to FDA approval.
+However, any delays in FDA approval could change that timetable.
+The Company is currently receiving new shipments of the current dosage form of RENACIDIN, and expects to have adequate inventory to last until the new single-dose form is approved.

-- (c) Medical products: Sales of the Company's medical products increased \$6,628 (0.2%) in 2012 compared with 2011.
-Sales of the primary products in this category all increased, but those increases were partially offset by lower sales of LUBRAJEL RR, which decreased by 16.1% due to the ordering patterns of the customers for this product.
-The Company expects increased sales in 2013 as a result of anticipated sales of its new LUBRAJEL TF medical lubricant, which was developed for a new customer and began shipping late in 2012. - (d) Industrial and other products: Sales of the Company's industrial products, as well as other miscellaneous products, increased by \$19,672 (14.7%) in 2012 when compared with 2011.
+(c) Medical products:

+Sales of the Company's medical products increased \$124,332 (4.3%) in 2013 compared with 2012.
+Sales of the primary products in this category all increased, but such increases were partially offset by lower sales of LUBRAJEL RC and LC, which decreased by 14.4% due to the ordering patterns of the customers for this product.

+(d) Industrial and other products:

+Sales of the Company's industrial products, as well as other miscellaneous products, increased by \$10,517 (6.9%) in 2013 when compared with 2012.